Mirkes/SupervisedPCA/README.md

 # SupervisedPCA
-Classification supervised PCA inspired by Yehuda Koren and Liran Carmel.
+Classification supervised PCA inspired by Yehuda Koren and Liran Carmel and essentially developed by E.M.
+Mirkes, A.N.
+Gorban and A. Yu.
+Zinoviev.

 Yehuda Koren and Liran Carmel introduced supervised PCA for classification problem in their paper